GBL 236 INDIA: EDUCATION AND DEVELOPMENT 4 S.H.

 Fall Course Meeting Information

-The fall pre-departure course will meet on Wednesdays from 5:30-7:10 PM.
-Location TBA.
+The fall pre-departure course will meet on Mondays from 5:30-7:10 PM.
+Location TBD.

 Activity Level: Moderate